Chia-Network/pool-reference/SPECIFICATION.md

 #### payload
 This is the main payload of the partial, which is signed by two keys: `authentication_key` and `plot_key`.

+#### payload.launcher_id
+The `launcher_id`, or the identifier of the farmer's singleton on the blockchain.
+This uniquely identifies this farmer, and can be used as a primary key.
+The pool must periodically check the singleton on the blockchain to validate that it's farming to the pool, and not escaping or farming to another pool.

 #### payload.proof_of_space
 The proof of space in chia-blockchain format.